krits29/PyTorch/Part2.md

          [ 81., 101.],
          [119., 133.]]))
 ```
 Another built in function is `DataLoader` which splits the data into batches of predefined size while training.
-It can also suffle data or do random sampling.
+It can also shuffle data or do random sampling.
 ```
 from torch.utils.data import DataLoader
 ```